Sign in

 During this (Ramadan) period, Salah, who had not only been the club's best player but the overall best of the world, experienced dip in form, and was found wanting over the two legs of their UCL round of 16 tie with PSG Paris Saint-Germain.

-He was completely taken out by Nuno Mendes, who won 21 duels over the two legs, restricting Salah to just one shot in the entire tie, which was off the target anyways.
+He was completely taken out by Nuno Mendes, who won 21 duels over the two legs, restricting Salah to just one shot in the entire tie, which was off the target anyway.

-Also in the Carabao Cup final loss to Newcastle United in Wembley, Salah was a shadow of his glorious self, and was rather ineffective as Liverpool's attack broke down, offering nothing until the Magpies have the game won.
+Also in the Carabao Cup final loss to Newcastle United at Wembley, Salah was a shadow of his glorious self and was rather ineffective as Liverpool's attack broke down, offering nothing until the Magpies had the game won.

-As a result, he has gone from being the outright frontrunner for the Ballon d'Or award to just being a Premier League sensation, with no shot at all at the prestigious award that celebrates the best football player over the course of 12 months.
+As a result, he has gone from being the outright frontrunner for the Ballon d'Or award to just being a Premier League sensation, with no shot at all at the prestigious award that celebrates the best football player over 12 months.

 He has set new standards on productivity, already equaling the record for most goal contributions in a 38-game Premier League season by a single player (44), despite having nine more gameweeks before the end of the season.